ero123/stargrid/README.md

 the idea that as COVID-19 pushes us away, it is ever more important to find ways to connect individuals.
 We made the choice to create a web-based game designed to foster communication and collaboration via socially distant means.

-The game is not currently being hosted but it can be played by cloning this repo and following the instructions in the Software Documentation page of the Wiki
+The game is not currently being hosted but it can be played locally following the instructions in the Software Documentation page of the Wiki